Missouri Compromise: Second Missouri Compromise

 The two houses were at odds on the issue of the legality of slavery but also on the parliamentary question of the inclusion of Maine and Missouri in the same bill.
 The committee recommended the enactment of two laws, one for the admission of Maine and the other an enabling act for Missouri.
 It also recommended having no restrictions on slavery but keeping the Thomas Amendment.
 Both houses agreed, and the measures were passed on March 5, 1820, and signed by President James Monroe on March 6.

 The question of the final admission of Missouri came up during the session of 1820–1821.
 The struggle was revived over a clause in Missouri's new constitution, written in 1820, which required the exclusion of "free negroes and mulattoes" from the state.
 Under the influence of Kentucky Representative Henry Clay, who became known as "The Great Compromiser", an act of admission was finally passed that the exclusionary clause of the Missouri constitution should "never be construed to authorize the passage of any law" impairing the privileges and immunities of any U.S. citizen.
 That deliberately ambiguous provision is sometimes known as the Second Missouri Compromise.

-Impact on political discourse
+Legacy

+Campaign advertisement promoting the candidacy of Republican John C. Fremont in the 1856 United States presidential election, emphasizing the Missouri Compromise line.

 For decades afterward, most Americans hailed the 1820 agreement as an essential compromise, almost on the sacred level of the Constitution itself.
 Although the Civil War eventually broke out in 1861, historians often say that the Compromise helped postpone the war.